rakeshmenon/todo-sails-backbone/README.md

 ###Instructions to run application:

 1. Clone the repo
-2. "cd" into the folder and npm install
+2. "cd" into the folder - checkout db-mongo branch
+3. npm install
-3. edit the mongo details in *config/adapters.js*
+4. edit the mongo details in *config/adapters.js*
-4. sails lift
+5. sails lift